-By letter dated 17 September 1993, the Minister of State for Environment and Forests, Government of India wrote to the Minister for Water Resources, Government of India appreciating the efforts made by the concerned State Governments in making the environmental plans.
-The exchange of the aforesaid correspondence and the conduct of various meetings of the Environment Sub-group from time to time under the Chairmanship of the Secretary, Ministry of Environment and Forests, dispels the doubt of the environment clearance having been lapsed.
-In other words, there could not have been any question of environmental clearance granted to SSP being lapsed more particularly when the Environment Sub-group had been consistently monitoring the progress of various environmental works and had been observing in its minutes of various meetings held from time to time, about its analysis of the works done by the respective States in the matter of the status of studies, surveys and environmental action plans in relation with:
+By letter dated 17th September, 1993, the Minister of State for Environment and Forests, Government of India wrote to the Minister for Water Resources, Government of India appreciating the efforts made by the . concerned State Governments in making the environmental plans.
+The exchange of the aforesaid correspondence and the conduct of various meetings of the Environment Subgroup from time to time under the Chairmanship of the Secretary, Ministry of Environment and Forests, disspells the doubt of the environment clearance having been lapsed.
+In other words, there could not have been any question of the environmental clearance granted to SSP being lapsed more particularly when the Environment Subgroup had been consistently monitoring the progress of various environmental works and had been observing in its minutes of various meetings held from time to time, about its analysis of the works done by the respective States in the matter of the status of studies, surveys and environmental action plans in relation with:

-- i.
-Phased catchment area treatment; - ii.
-Compensatory afforestation; - iii.
-Command area development; - iv.
-Survey of flora, fauna, etc; - v.
-Archaeological and anthropological survey; - vi.
-Seismicity and rim stability of reservoir; - vii.
-Health aspects; and - viii.
-Fisheries development of SSP and NSP reservoirs. - 123.
-Shri Shanti Bhushan in the course of his submissions referred to the report of the Morse Committee in support of his contentions that the project was flawed in more ways than one. - 124.
+- (i) phased catchment area treatment; - (ii) compensatory afforestation;

+- (iii) command area development; - (iv) survey of flora, fauna etc. - (v) archeological and anthropological survey; - (vi) seismicity and rim stability of reservoir - (vii) health aspects and - (viii) fisheries development of SSP and NSP reservoirs. - 94.
+Sh.
+Shanti Bhushan in the course of his submissions referred to the report of the Morse Committee in support of his contentions that the project was flawed in more ways than one. - 95.
 The Morse Committee was constituted, as already noted, by the World Bank.
 Its recommendations were forwarded to the World Bank.
-Apart from the criticism of this report from other quarters, the World Bank itself did not accept this report as is evident from its press release dated 22 June 1992 where it was, inter alia, stated as follows:
+Apart from the Criticism of this report from other quarters, the World Bank itself, did not accept this report as is evident from its press release dated 22nd June, 1992 where it was, inter alia, stated as follows:

-The Morse Commission provided a draft of its report to the Bank for management comments several weeks prior to the final release of the document.
-About two weeks before this release, the commission provided draft of its findings and recommendations.
+The Morse Commission provided a draft of its report to the Bank for management' comments several weeks prior to the final release of the document.
+About two weeks before this release, the commission provided a draft of its findings and recommendations.
 The final version of the report is the sole responsibility of its authors; the report was not cleared by the World Bank.